 Grand Canyon National Park - South Rim

 Open 365 days a year, the South Rim offers plenty of activities, restaurants and, of course, gorgeous views.
-Read more on our Grand Canyon website.
+It is the most-visited part of the canyon.

 Kanab's Fab Four Things to Do

-Avoid the crowds, enjoy fantastic food and discover the hidden gems along the way to three of the Southwest’s most popular national parks.
+Avoid the crowds, enjoy fantastic food and discover the hidden gems along the way to the Southwest’s most popular national parks.